Mofongo: Culture

-Mofongo evolved from 3 cultural influences Spanish, Taino and African within the Puerto Rican populace, Though Mofongo is very different to fufu but using the African method with vegetation available in the Caribbean.
+Mofongo evolved from three cultural influences: Spanish, Taíno, and African within the Puerto Rican populace.
+Mofongo is different from fufu but uses the same African method with vegetables available in the Caribbean.
 Plantains are most often used, but other starchy roots native to the island used by Taínos can also be used.
 Puerto Ricans have an obsession with fried food known collectively as cuchifrito in New York City.
 Spanish ingredients such as pork, garlic, broth, and olive oil are commonly used together in Puerto Rican cuisine and are found in staple dishes such as arroz con gandules, alcapurria, pasteles, habichuelas, recaíto, and arroz junto, among others.
 Broth is often made with chicken and sofrito.
 Sofrito is made with Spanish and Taíno fruits, vegetables, and herbs.

 Pork is a major component for most traditional offerings and the preparations of Puerto Rican cuisine.
 The only other Caribbean island where pork is a major component is Cuba.
 The use of lard, pork scraps and inner parts has its influence from the harsh diet and treatment of African people in Puerto Rico.
-This led to dish on the island such as mofongo, gandinga, and mondongo.
-Mofongo combines the African tradition of fufu with limited ingredients given to slaves plantains, lard, and pork scraps.
+This led to dishes on the island such as mofongo, gandinga, and mondongo.
+Mofongo combines the African tradition of fufu with limited ingredients given to slaves: plantains, lard, and pork scraps.

-Food trucks

-Food trucks around Puerto Rico, Florida, New York, and other parts of the USA serve mofongo as a fast food available in food trucks.
-A popular version in Puerto Rico is papas locas, crazy fries.
-Mofongo is placed flat in a takeaway container layered with French fries or yam fries, shredded meat or meats, chopped onions, avocado, tomatoes, cilantro, lettuces, corn, melted cheese, and mayoketchup (fry sauce).

 Method

-The name mofongo refers to cooked plantains mashed with fat (olive oil, lard, or butter), spices, and pork in a wooden mortar and pestle called a pilón (made with mahogany or guaiacum, both native hardwoods) and shaped more or less into a ball and served with broth.
+The name mofongo refers to cooked plantains mashed with fat (olive oil, lard, or butter), spices, and pork in a wooden mortar and pestle called a pilón (made with mahogany or guaiacum, both native hardwoods) and shaped more or less into a ball and in or alongside broth.
 The mofongo is then able to absorb any juice or broth from the seared meat that is placed on top or inside of the dish.
 The consistency of mofongo is much more dense and stiff than fufu.